 4tbsp Vegetable Oil – as directed on the packet

 200ml Water – as directed on the packet

-Cake release spray if baking in a Bundt tin, alternatively use a loaf tin which has been greased and lined with baking parchment.
+You will need cake release if a Bundt tin – I recommend Wilton , alternatively use a loaf tin which has been brushed with melted butter and lined with baking parchment.

 200g/7oz Icing Sugar